Tilly Corteen-Coleman: International career

 In March 2024, Corteen-Coleman was named in the England Under-19 squad for their tri-series against Sri Lanka and Australia.
 She played three matches in the series, taking six wickets at an average of 14.66.

+In April 2026, Corteen-Coleman was named in the England squad for the 2026 ICC Women's T20 World Cup.
+She made her ODI debut against New Zealand on 10 May 2026, taking two wickets.